yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 StoreEvents.OnGoodUpgrade += onGoodUpgrade;

 public void onGoodUpgrade(VirtualGood good, UpgradeVG currentUpgrade) {
-    // good is the virtual good that was just upgraded
+    // good - the virtual good that was just upgraded
-    // currentUpgrade is the upgrade after the operation copmleted
+    // currentUpgrade - the upgrade after the operation completed

     // ... your game specific implementation here ...
 }